 - 7 ERC Grants (European Research Council)

 - 1 ERC Synergy Grants (European Research Council)

 - 4 IQST fellows are among the scientists most cited worldwide

 - 2 IQST fellows are members of the Academy of Sciences

 - 2 IQST fellows received Zeiss Research Award 2016

-At the IQST, the synergy between materials research and quantum technology is being significantly strengthened at a variety of levels.
+At the Center for IQST, the synergy between materials research and quantum technology is being significantly strengthened at a variety of levels.
 Each partner brings in its specific competences and research focus areas.

 One strong focus of the research activities at Ulm University is in developing new concepts for quantum sensing and quantum metrology.
 In particular the efforts are concentrated on developing quantum sensors of biological processes with resolving powers at the protein length scales.
 The research is stimulated and supported by the new Center for Quantum Bio-Science (ZQB) located in an innovative research building built on campus @ Ulm University that should help to transfer quantum physics to biomedical research.
 In 2019 the new DLR research institute of Quantum Technolgies (DLR-QT) was founded also on campus @ Ulm University.
 The aim of the DLR -QT is to develop precision instruments for space applications based on quantum technologies and, in close cooperation with industry, to bring them to prototype maturity.